polkadot-cloud/polkadot-staking-dashboard/README.md

 # Polkadot Staking Experience App

 *This project is a work in progress, and should only be used for testing and development purposes.
-Do not use this app for Polkadot staking until its initial release.*.
+Do not use this app for Polkadot staking until its initial release.*

 ![stakingExperience](https://user-images.githubusercontent.com/13929023/156370538-a5ba7ea7-b665-4139-80e4-2698b934e35d.png)